Steven-Zhl/Future-Imperfect_Jekyll-Template/README.md

 ### (3) About Post's YAML Front Matter

 > Even if you are already familiar with Jekyll, it is recommended to review this section.
-Some modifications have been
-> made to this part based on the style of Future-Imperfect.
+Some modifications have been made to this part based on the requirements of Future-Imperfect and Jekyll-Feed, which may be different from the usual Jekyll templates.

 * In this project, a typical **Front Matter** is shown below:

   ```yaml
   ---
   layout: post